glauberramos/speciesdex/README.md

-# BirdDex
+# SpeciesDex

-A simple web application that shows the top 100 most observed birds in a specific city using the iNaturalist API.
-It also marks birds that a specific user has already observed in that city, creating a real-life Pokédex experience.
+A simple web application that shows the top 100 most observed species in a specific city using the iNaturalist API.
+It also marks species that a specific user has already observed in that city, creating a real-life Pokédex experience.

 ## Features

-- Search for birds by city
+- Search for species by city
-- View top 100 most observed birds in the selected city
+- View top 100 most observed species in the selected city
-- Mark birds that you've already observed
+- Mark species that you've already observed
 - Beautiful card-based interface
 - Responsive design